adamhumphriescs/TASE_Release/README.md

 unknown client-side inputs as symbolic; see the TASE paper for more details.
 TASE is not specifically tooled for bugfinding, but its core symbolic execution engine should be capable of the task.

-TASE requires several other code bases to build, including the llvm toolchain, klee, musl's libc implementation, and others.
+TASE requires several other code bases to build, including the LLVM toolchain, KLEE, musl's libc implementation, and others.
 Because of this, we provide TASE with and dockerfile and recommend that it be used within a container.

 # Requirements